PromptBit/partbolt-help-articles/_articles/single-click-print-windows.md

 ---
 title: Windows setup
 layout: article
-parent: direct-label-printing
+parent: single-click-print
-description: Learn how to set up direct label printing for Windows, so you can print PartBolt inventory labels straight from your browser.
+description: Learn how to set up single-click print for Windows, so you can print PartBolt inventory labels straight from your browser.
 Compatible label printer required.
+redirect_from: /articles/direct-label-printing-windows
 ---

 On Windows, there's a few extra steps you need to do first.
 These steps make sure we can access your label printer, and you'll only need to do them once.